learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 # PCA Background: Covariance Matrix and Eigendecomposition

 ## Introduction

-Now that you've gotten a high level overview of the use cases for PCA and some general notes regarding the algorithm's implementation, its time to dive deeper into the theory behind PCA.
-In particular, you'll break down some of the primary components of the algorithm, including the covariance matrix and eigenvectors.
+Now that you've gotten a high-level overview of the use cases for PCA and some general notes regarding the algorithm's implementation, its time to dive deeper into the theory behind PCA.
+In particular, you'll break down some of the primary concepts of the algorithm, including the covariance matrix and eigenvectors.

 ## Objectives